geerlingguy/ansible-role-docker/README.md

 (Used only for RedHat/CentOS.)
 You can enable the Edge or Test repo by setting the respective vars to `1`.

+    docker_users:
+      - user1
+      - user2

 Set the docker_users variable to allow those users to run docker (these users are added to the docker group)

-    docker_users:
-      - Guy
-      - James

 ## Use with Ansible (and `docker` Python library)